comp operation

 Description

 The comp operation (component split) allows to divide a shape into its topological components, which are either faces, edges, face edges, vertices, groups, materials or holes.
 The components can be selected using either their index or a set of selectors.
 Group and material components satisfy a specific selection keyword if at least one geometric component (usually a face) satifies it.
 The selected components are transformed to a new shape and processed by a sequence of shape operations.
-Depending on the operator, either one shape is created for each individual selected component (":") ore one shape for the whole set of selected components ("=").
+Depending on the operator, either one shape is created for each individual selected component (:), one shape is created for the whole set of selected components (=) or one shape is created for each connected subset of selected components (=:).
+Two components are connected if their faces share an edge.
+Components without faces are connected if they share a vertex.

 The selection parameters of a component split work in a excluding manner: if a parameter has selected a specific component, this component cannot be part of another selection (from left to right).